anubhav13103738/hospital-management-system-Adobe/README.md

 # Structure

 All the backend related Node/Express code is kept inside backend folder.
-It contains all the rest APIs and the server.
+It contains all the rest APIs and the server which runs on port 3000 http://localhost:3000
 Root folder has front end angular code.

 ## Next steps